 Symptomatic episodes may occur only once in a lifetime or may be recurrent, chronic, or longstanding.
 In some cases, they seem to last forever.
 Occasionally, symptoms appear to be precipitated by life crises or other illnesses.
 At other times, they occur at random.

-Clinical depression commonly occurs along with other medical illnesses such as heart disease or cancer and worsens the prognosis for these illnesses.
+Clinical depression commonly occurs along with other medical conditions such as heart disease or cancer and worsens the prognosis for these diseases.

 Are there physical signs of depression?